Tone Management

 Spasticity

-The orthopaedic surgeon works with other specialists including neurologists, neurosurgeons and therapists to manage a patient’s spasticity.
-The goals of spasticity reduction are to increase movement, improve function or ease care.
+Our physicians work with other specialists including neurologists, neurosurgeons, and therapists to manage a patient’s spasticity.
+The goals of spasticity reduction are to increase movement, improve function or improve the ease of caring for a patient.
 Treatment may make movement more efficient leaving extra energy for participation in school, work and home activities.
 Depending on the severity of the spasticity and which muscles are affected, different treatments may be used.

-Oral Medications may be helpful for patients with spasticity in many muscles that interferes with function, comfort or care.
+Oral Medications, such as baclofen, may be helpful for patients with spasticity in many muscles that interferes with function, comfort or care.
 These medications are often the first choice in spasticity management as they are safe and usually well-tolerated; however, they are not effective in all patients.
 The most common side effect of these medications is drowsiness.

-Botulinum Toxin, such as Botox ® and Dysport® is injected directly into spastic muscles to weaken them by blocking transmission between the nerve and the muscle.
+Botulinum Toxin, such as Botox ® and Dysport®, is injected directly into spastic muscles to weaken them by blocking transmission between the nerve and the muscle.
 It works best when spasticity is a problem in only a few muscles.
 Examples include injection into the calf to decrease toe walking or the groin muscles to decrease scissoring (crossing of the legs).
 It is used when full range of motion is present and is not effective when the joint cannot move due to a shortened muscle (contracture).
 The effects of botulinum toxin injections usually last four to six months and treatment needs to be repeated in many patients.
+In patients who walk, the use of botulinum toxin should be limited as overuse may lead to weakness.

-Intrathecal Baclofen Pump, delivers baclofen, one of the most common spasticity medications, directly into the fluid around the spinal cord.
+An Intrathecal Baclofen Pump delivers baclofen, one of the most common spasticity medications, directly into the fluid around the spinal cord.
 A small battery-operated pump is placed under the skin on the person’s trunk during surgery.
 The pump is connected to a small tube that delivers the baclofen.
-This way of delivering baclofen decreases spasticity throughout the body without drowsiness.
+This way of delivering baclofen decreases spasticity throughout the body, and the dosage may be adjusted as needed.
 Intrathecal baclofen pumps work best for children and adults with CP who have spasticity in many muscles.
 The pump needs to be refilled regularly at clinic visits.
-An advantage is the ability to alter the dosage as needed.
+One advantage of the pump is the decreased risk of side effects, such as drowsiness.

-Selective Posterior Rhizotomy, sometimes called a selective dorsal rhizotomy, or SDR, is a neurosurgical procedure where a portion of the sensory nerves entering the spinal cord are cut to eliminate spastic reflexes.
+Selective Dorsal Rhizotomy, or SDR, is a neurosurgical procedure where a portion of the sensory nerves entering the spinal cord are cut to eliminate spastic reflexes.
 This procedure works best in younger children who can walk, but have a lot of spasticity in their legs.
 Because the surgery may uncover weakness that was hidden by the spasticity, it is important that the child demonstrate good strength and the ability to control muscles before surgery.
-Physical therapy is required after the procedure to improve strength and accommodate to reduced spasticity.
+Intensive physical therapy is required after the procedure to improve strength and accommodate to reduced spasticity.
 SDR can also be helpful for individuals who don’t walk, but have severe spasticity that interferes with positioning, comfort and care.

 Dystonia and Choreo-Athetosis

-While a majority of people with cerebral palsy have spasticity, a small percentage have involuntary movement disorders including dystonia and choreo-athetosis.
+While a majority of people with cerebral palsy have spasticity, some patients have involuntary movement disorders including dystonia and choreo-athetosis.
 Muscle stiffness can be associated with dystonia.
 Not all treatments designed to reduce spasticity are effective in addressing these movement disorders; it is important that the type of muscle stiffness be evaluated by an experienced team.

 Orthopaedics, Cerebral Palsy & Science